Document

 Metadata compilation follows the same general principle as other aspects of the archaeological archive.
 We are used to using registers for finds, photos and plans; metadata tables simply provide an index for data files.

-Infosheet #4 - Metadata and documentation provides some further information, and take a look at the Dig Digital Quick Guide - Metadata for the headlines.
+Infosheet #4 - Metadata and documentation provides some further information, and take a look at the Dig Digital Quick Guide - Metadata and the Quick Guide - Documentation for the headlines.

 GDPR and personal data